Department of Chemical and Biological Engineering

 Program Requirements (M.S. and Ph.D.)

-The Master of Science program requires 30 credits total (including a minimum of 10 credits of ECHM 590 Master's Thesis).
-One half of total credits required for the degree must be at the 500 level.
+The Master of Science program requires 30 credits total (including a minimum of 10 credits of ECHM 590 Master's Thesis for Plan-A option).
 The chemical engineering program for students from other disciplines requires appropriate background remedial coursework in addition to the previously listed requirements.

 Doctoral candidates will register for dissertation research in one of the five departments offering the above options.
 Course requirements for the Engineering Ph.D. include completion of 2 credits of ENGR 610 Rsch & Mthds in Engineering , two courses in Mathematical systems, a minimum of eighteen (18) credits of doctoral dissertation, and other courses chosen to support the proposed doctoral program that are approved by the candidate's committee.
 All doctoral candidates will be required to pass three examinations: a Ph.D.
 Qualifying Examination taken during the first year of the student's doctoral program, a Ph.D.
 Comprehensive Examination taken within two years of qualifying for the doctoral program, and a Ph.D.
 Dissertation Defense.
 Students are expected to be familiar with the individual program degree requirements as well as those of The Graduate School.